Getting Started In Ireland

 Somewhere To Live

 The main real estate websites are listed below, but it's always worthwhile posting on Facebook and chat pages to see if anyone has a room available, or a house to rent.
 The “Aussies and Kiwis in Ireland” Facebook group is a good place to start.
-Also, our own “Ireland-Australia Association” Facebook page!
+Also, our own “Ireland-Australia Association” Facebook page.
+(Be aware of scammers on social media pages).

 Most rental accommodation is fully furnished and you can find details of tenants' rights on www.citizensinformation.ie